amazon-ion/ion-schema-tests/README.md

 1. `valid_schema` (implicit) – asserts that a schema document is valid.
     Every test file should be a valid schema, so this is implied for every schema/file that is present in the test suite.
-2. `invalid_schema` – asserts that a schema document is invalid.
+2. `invalid_schemas` – asserts that each schema document in a given list of schema documents is invalid.
 3. `valid_type` – (implicit) asserts that a given type definition is valid.
     Every top-level type in the test suite loaded and implicitly tested for validity.
 4. `invalid_types` – asserts that each type in a given list of type definitions is invalid.